shaefner-usgs/easy-web-forms/README.md

 To override built-in pattern matching, set a custom 'pattern' attribute when you create an `<input>`.

+If the list of required controls changes dynamically (i.e. after initialization), it is necessary to call the global method window.updateValidator() whenever they change.

 ## Inline Content

 To render additional HTML content associated with a form control next to the control (e.g. an image preview for a 'file' type `<input>`), include the ancillary content inside a `<div>` with the class 'form-meta' and set the ancillary content's 'class' to the 'name' value of the form control.
 For example: